 Rachael Small, director of publicity at Europa, sees a number of promising opportunities for entering the YA scene.
 “It’s really exciting to see nontraditional types of media galvanized around YA and children’s lit,” Small said.
 “Bookstagrammers and bloggers have a huge impact on sales in the YA market, which has been eye-opening for us.”
 Europa has also brought on freelance publicist Beth Parker to help get the word out about the book.

 One of the team’s goals in introducing English-speaking readers to Dabos’s story has been to build on the existing buzz and acclaim for her series.
-According to Reynolds, the books have “spawned a whole bunch of fan art and cosplay and fanfiction.”
-Reynolds said, “All publishers are thinking about connecting a writer with his or her readers.
+The books have “spawned a whole bunch of fan art and cosplay and fanfiction," Reynolds said.
+“All publishers are thinking about connecting a writer with his or her readers.
 We’re also connecting readerships all over the world.”
 Citing such examples as Neapolitan author Elena Ferrante’s books and French author Muriel Barbery’s The Elegance of the Hedgehog (Europa, 2008), he stated, “We’ve heard stories of people traveling in Vietnam, seeing someone reading the Vietnamese edition of a Ferrante novel, and striking up a conversation with them.
 It’s an extraordinary thing to be a part of.”

 Translation rights are continuing to sell widely, with the book due to be published in the U.K., Australia, and New Zealand this fall.
-Rights have also been sold in China (simplified Chinese), Czechoslovakia, Germany, Hungary, Italy, Korea, Latin and North America, Poland, Romania, Russia, Slovenia, Spain, and Turkey.
+Rights have also been sold in China (simplified Chinese), Germany, Hungary, Italy, Korea, Poland, Romania, Russia, Slovenia, Spain, Turkey, and elsewhere.
 The book is currently under consideration with several publishers in Norway and Sweden.

 Bookseller and librarian outreach are also integral to Europa’s publicity efforts.
 Small said, “We’re seeing, here and there, librarians are looking for more of this [type of book].
 We’re excited to be filling a request and a need that many of them have.”
 Galleys were available at ALA Annual and at Children’s Institute in New Orleans, which marked Europa’s first time at the ABA conference.